angree/sf2000-uae-amiga-emulator/README.md

 ## Known Issues

-- Some AGA games may not work (this is an OCS/ECS emulator)
+- AGA games will not work (this is an OCS emulator)
 - CPU speed auto-fix activates after 3 seconds on first load
 - Virtual keyboard layout is basic
+- Loading saves made in interlace mode not supported

 ## Credits